Kvinna i solljus efter microneedling, illustrerar frågan om man kan sola efter behandling med dermaroller eller dermapen.

 In this guide, you will get a simple timeline, what happens in the skin after the treatment, and how to protect yourself properly to reduce the risk of redness and pigmentation changes.

-Why is the sun extra sensitive after microneedling?
+Why is sun extra sensitive after microneedling?

 Timeline: when can you be in the sun after microneedling?

-0–48 hours: avoid the sun completely
+0–48 hours: avoid sun completely

 Avoid direct sun and tanning beds completely during the first 48 hours.
-If you need to be outside: stay in the shade, wear a hat/cap, and avoid being out in the middle of the day.
+If you need to be outside: stay in the shade, wear a hat/cap, and avoid being outside in the middle of the day.

 Day 3–7: be extra cautious

-Day 7–14: extra caution for deeper treatment
+Day 7–14: extra caution for deeper treatments

-Sunscreen is important, but timing matters.
+Sun protection is important, but timing matters.
 The goal is to protect the skin without irritating it.

-• After 24 hours: if the skin feels calm (no stinging/increasing redness), you can often start with a mild, fragrance-free sunscreen.
+• After 24 hours: if the skin feels calm (no stinging/increasing redness) you can often start with a mild, fragrance-free sunscreen.

 Exposing the skin to UV before it has recovered can increase the risk of: